-The iPhone SE iOS 12.1.1 update comes with new features, patches and fixes, but it’s causing problems for some iPhone SE owners.
-If you’re thinking about moving your iPhone SE to Apple’s new version of iOS 12, you’ll want to take your time.
+The iPhone SE iOS 12.4.1 update is an important upgrade, but the latest version of iOS 12 is causing problems for some iPhone SE owners.
+If you’re thinking about moving your iPhone SE to iOS 12.4.1, make sure you’re fully prepared for the move.

-In this guide we’ll take you through these problems and give you our impressions of the iOS 12.1.1 update’s performance on our iPhone SE.
+In this guide we’ll take you through these problems and provide you with our impressions of the iOS 12.4.1 update’s performance on our iPhone SE.

 Our guide will also walk you through some essential tips, what you need to know if you want to jailbreak your iPhone SE, and what you can expect from Apple in the weeks ahead.

-If you're moving your iPhone SE from an older version of iOS like iOS 11.4.1, you can expect your download and installation to take a little bit longer.
-That's because the features and fixes from updates you skipped are baked into your version of iOS 12.1.1.
+If you're moving your iPhone SE from an older version of iOS like iOS 12.2, you can expect your download and installation to take a bit longer.
+That's because the features and fixes from updates you skipped are baked into your version of iOS 12.4.1.

 Animations and transitions are crisp, apps still open up faster than they did on iOS 11, and we haven't run into any lag when pulling up Control Center or pulling down our Notifications.
 We noticed occasional lag in those areas while on iOS 11.

-As of right now, iOS 12.1.1 is performing well on our iPhone SE and we recommend it to most users.
-If you're feeling leery, take a look at the best reasons to and not to install iOS 12.1.1 right now.
+iOS 12.4.1 is performing well on our iPhone SE and we recommend it most users.
+If you're feeling leery, take a look at the best reasons to and not to install iOS 12.4.1 right now.

 As an Amazon Associate I earn from qualifying purchases.